Distributed Influence-Augmented Local Simulators for Parallel MARL in Large Networked Systems: Introduction

-In this paper we extend the IBA framework to multi-agent domains.
-We show how to decompose large networked systems, such as the previous traffic example, into multiple sub-regions so that we can replace the GS by a distributed network of IALSs that can run independently and in parallel.
+In this paper, we extend the IBA framework to multi-agent domains.
+We show how to factorize large networked systems, such as the previous traffic example, into multiple sub-regions so that we can replace the GS by a distributed network of IALSs that can run independently and in parallel.
 There is one important caveat to this.
-The IBA framework assumes there is only a single agent learning at a time.
+The IBA framework assumes only a single agent is learning at a time.
 This assumption is needed to make the influence distributions stationary.
-This implies that in our case, since we want the agents to learn simultaneously, previously computed influence distributions would no longer be valid after the agents update their policies.
-The naive solution would be to recompute new influence distributions every time any of the agents updates its policy.
+This implies that in our case since we want the agents to learn simultaneously, previously computed influence distributions would no longer be valid after the agents update their policies.
+The naive solution would be to recompute new influence distributions every time any agent updates its policy.
 However, we argue that this is not only impractical, since recomputing the distributions is not without costs, but also undesirable.
-The theoretical results in Section \ref{sec:parallelization} demonstrate that multiple (similar) joint policies may induce the same influence distributions, and that even when they vary a little, they can still elicit the same optimal policies.
-Further, our insights in Section \ref{sec:mitigating} hint that what seems to be a problem at first, may in fact be an advantage, since in many situations, maintaining the previous influence distributions implies that the local transitions, although biased, remain stationary. \paragraph{Contributions} The main contributions of this paper are: (1) adapting IBA to multi-agent reinforcement learning (MARL), and demonstrating that simultaneous learning is possible without incurring major computational costs, (2) showing that by distributing the simulation among different processes we can parallelize training and scale up to systems with many agents, (3) revealing that the non-stationarity issues inherent to MARL are partly mitigated as a result of this training scheme.
+The theoretical results in Section \ref{sec:parallelization} demonstrate that multiple (similar) joint policies may induce the same influence distributions and that even when they vary a little, they can still elicit the same optimal policies.
+Further, our insights in Section \ref{sec:mitigating} hint that what seems to be a problem at first, may in fact be an advantage since in many situations, maintaining the previous influence distributions implies that the local transitions, although biased, remain stationary. \paragraph{Contributions} The main contributions of this paper are: (1) adapting IBA to multi-agent reinforcement learning (MARL),\footnote{Although the original IBA formulation \citep{oliehoek2012influence} is already framed as multi-agent, it assumes agents learn one at a time while the other agents' policies are fixed.} and demonstrating that simultaneous learning is possible without incurring major computational costs, (2) showing that by distributing the simulation among different processes, we can parallelize training and scale up to systems with many agents, (3) revealing that the non-stationarity issues inherent to MARL are partly mitigated as a result of this training scheme.